Kirpan: United States

 In 1994, the Ninth Circuit held that Sikh students in public school have a right to wear the kirpan.
-State courts in New York and Ohio have ruled in favor of Sikhs who faced the rare situation of prosecution under anti-weapons statutes for wearing kirpans, "because of the kirpan's religious nature and Sikhs' benign intent in wearing them."
+State courts in New York and Ohio have ruled in favour of Sikhs who faced the rare situation of prosecution under anti-weapons statutes for wearing kirpans, "because of the kirpan's religious nature and Sikhs' benign intent in wearing them."
 In New York City, a compromise was reached with the Board of Education whereby the wearing of the knives was allowed so long as they were secured within the sheaths with adhesives and made impossible to draw.
 The tightening of air travel security in the 21st century has caused problems for Sikhs carrying kirpans at airports and other checkpoints.
-As of 2016, the TSA explicitly prohibits the carrying of "religious knives and swords" on one's person or in cabin baggage and requires that they be packed in checked baggage.
+As of 2016, the Transportation Security Administration (TSA) explicitly prohibits the carrying of "religious knives and swords" on one's person or in cabin baggage and requires that they be packed in checked baggage.

 In 2008, American Sikh leaders chose not to attend an interfaith meeting with Pope Benedict XVI at the Pope John Paul II Cultural Center in Washington, D.C., because the United States Secret Service would have required them to leave behind the kirpan.
 The secretary general of the Sikh Council stated: "We have to respect the sanctity of the kirpan, especially in such interreligious gatherings.
 We cannot undermine the rights and freedoms of religion in the name of security."
 A spokesman for the Secret Service stated: "We understand the kirpan is a sanctified religious object.
 But by definition, it's still a weapon.
 We apply our security policy consistently and fairly."